xp44mm/Notebook/F#/Working with Sequences and Tree-Structured Data.md

 - Yielding a value: `yield expression`

 Secondary iterations generate additional sequences, all of which are collected and concatenated together.
-Filters let you skip elements that don’t satisfy a given predicate.
+Filters let you skip elements that don't satisfy a given predicate.
 To show both of these in action, the following computes a checkerboard set of coordinates for a rectangular grid:

 ```F#
 let checkerboardCoordinates n =